Call For Papers

-The website from our most recent conference, Innovation In Music 2019, hosted by University of West London, can be viewed here
+The website from our most recent conference, Innovation In Music 2022, hosted by Royal College of Music, Stockholm, can be viewed here

 Below are a number of keynote films from our past Innovation In Music Conferences held at York St John University & University of York (2013), Anglia Ruskin University (2015) and University of Westminster (2017).

 Download programmes and abstracts for past conferences:

 Innovation In Music 2019 - University of West London: conference programme

 Innovation In Music 2015 - Anglia Ruskin University: conference programme